benj2468/cs76/PA2/README.md

 ## Extra Credit

 I have implemented the synchronous movement as seen in [`BONUS_MazeworldProblemSync`](BONUS_MazeworldProblemSync.py).
 Not much to tell here.
-We use a simple recursive DFS to find all the possible actions that we can get from a certain state.
+We use a simple recursive call to find all the possible actions that we can get from a certain state.

 ## Testing and Running